First BanCorp. (NYSE:FBP) Posts Quarterly Earnings Results, Beats Estimates By $0.14 EPS

 First BanCorp.
 Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 8th.
-Investors of record on Friday, November 24th were paid a dividend of $0.14 per share.
-This represents a $0.56 annualized dividend and a yield of 3.38%.
-The ex-dividend date of this dividend was Wednesday, November 22nd.
-First BanCorp.’s dividend payout ratio is 34.15%.
+The business also recently declared a quarterly dividend, which was paid on Friday, December 8th.
+Stockholders of record on Friday, November 24th were paid a dividend of $0.14 per share.
+This represents a $0.56 annualized dividend and a dividend yield of 3.38%.
+The ex-dividend date was Wednesday, November 22nd.
+First BanCorp.’s dividend payout ratio (DPR) is presently 34.15%.

 First BanCorp. operates as a bank holding company for FirstBank Puerto Rico that provides a range of financial products and services to consumers and commercial customers.
 The company operates through six segments: Commercial and Corporate Banking, Mortgage Banking, Consumer (Retail) Banking, Treasury and Investments, United States Operations, and Virgin Islands Operations.